 Of course there are good reasons to call: the feedback is immediate, the discussion is more personal, conveying a message may be easier.
-Still most of the people prefer to call because they fear that the other person might not read their emails or forget to answer.
-Indeed, most of the people haven't got the slightest clue how to deal with their email.
-The result is: emails get lost and forgotten so people think Maybe I should just call instead...
+Still, most people prefer to call because they fear that the other person might not read their emails or forget to answer.
+Indeed, most people haven’t got the slightest clue how to deal with their email.
+The result is: emails get lost and forgotten so people think Maybe I should just call instead…

 Calls and email can co-exist very naturally: calls can be organized over email.
 Fix a time then discuss what’s needed.
 In fact, this way the phone call effectively turns into a meeting.
 More on meetings in the next section.

 Also email is only good as a communication tool if emails get answered, that is if the use of email comes with certain responsiveness.
 I’ll return to this point too later.